JavaScript Web

 We strongly recommend reading our docs on identifying users to better understand how to correctly use this method.

-Using identify, you can associate events with specific users.
-This enables you to gain full insights as to how they're using your product across different sessions, devices, and platforms.
+Using identify, you can capture identified events associated with specific users.
+This enables you to understand how they're using your product across different sessions, devices, and platforms.

 Web